scpeters/ihmc_ros_core/README.md

 ## Box Step demo

- *There is currently a bug in the Box Step demo, but it should be fixed shortly*

 To verify that the setup works without having to hand craft any ROS Messages, you can `rosrun ihmc_msgs boxStep.py` to run the box step script, which will automatically pipe ROS messages in to the API.
+The unmodified box step script should step in place a few times, and then walk forward, left, back, and right in approx. a 1m square box.